CJ11 CJ12

-The development is located in Cyberjaya consisting of an office block and 2 blocks of data centres.
+The development is located in Cyberjaya consisting of CJ11 office block and CJ12 data centre block.

 ALOR SUITES